Massillon Washington High School: Football

 Football came to the Massillon in 1894 with the first high school football game between Massillon High School and Canton Central High School.
 In the early years, the players consisted of working boys because most boys did not attend high school.
 By 1904 more boys began attending school past 8th grade.
 1909 was Massillon's first undefeated football team.
 From 1910 to 1920 high school football in Massillon grew and improved, and by 1916 they were named the Scholastic Champions of Ohio.
 The school mascot, the Tiger, was adopted from the city's former professional football team known as the Massillon Tigers.

 Paul Brown, a 1925 graduate of Washington High School, returned to Massillon in 1932 to begin his renowned coaching career.
 In his nine years at Massillon, Brown posted an 80–8–2 record which included a 35-game winning streak and six state championships.
 The school's football stadium was named in Brown's honor.

+The Massillon Tigers have accumulated 25 “state AP championships” and 9 “national AP championships” during the school's history.
+As of 2012, the Tigers have accumulated an overall record of 837-249-35, a record not approached by any other Ohio high school football team.
+In the years since the Ohio high school playoff system was instituted in 1972, the Tigers have accumulated a current record of 316-117-4.
+The Tigers have made the playoffs 19 times, the final four six times, and the final championship game three times.
+There have been 23 professional players, 3 NFL coaches, and 14 collegiate all-Americans that have graduated from Massillon Washington High School.

+Washington High School previously held the record for the most playoff appearances by a high school football team without actually winning a state championship since 1970.
+The Tigers won 7-2 against Archbishop Hoban High School on 30 November 2023 to clinch the OHSAA D-II state football championship, thus ending a 53 year drought.

+In the summer 2008, ESPN nominated the city of Massillon as a candidate for Titletown USA.
+The final results ended with Massillon finishing in the top 4.

+Paul Brown Stadium

 The Tigers play their home games at Paul Brown Tiger Stadium.
 The stadium currently holds 16,600 people and is named after former Tiger player and head coach Paul Brown.
 Besides being the regular season home of the Massillon Tiger Football team, the stadium hosts Ohio High School Athletic Association state football playoff games, divisional championship games, as well as numerous other activities such as band shows and other sports including soccer.

-Every fall, the booster club provides a live tiger cub named "Obie" who is on the sidelines for each home football game.
-So strong is the tradition and history, the booster club provides each baby boy born in Massillon a miniature football.

-In summer 2008, due to the success of the Tigers' athletic programs, ESPN nominated the city of Massillon as a candidate for Titletown USA.
-The final results ended with Massillon finishing in the top 4.

-Prior to the implementation of the playoff system in 1972, Massillon won 22 State Championships, including two in 1950 and 1951 in American football under Coach Chuck Mather and with player Bobby Grier.
-In 2023, the Tigers ended a 53-year drought, winning their first state title in the OHSAA Playoff era, defeating Archbishop Hoban by a final score of 7–2.
-The Tigers had previously been playoff runners-up in 1980, 1982, 2005, 2018, 2019 and 2020.

-Massillon has been recognized as the AP High School Football National Champions nine times - 1935, 1936, 1939, 1940, 1950, 1952, 1953, 1959, 1961.